faishalshidqi/mudra/README.md

 - Ensure the cloned directory has a package.json file
 - Install the nodejs dependencies using this command
   <br>`npm install`
+- Insert environment variables in the .env file
+  Below a list of environment variables and their descriptions
+  - PORT: *port number to run the app*
+  - API_URL: *course and challenge API url*
+  - BUCKET_NAME: *Cloud Storage bucket name*
 - Use this command to start the development server
   <br>`npm run start-dev`
 - Use this command to start the production server